Trump defends "many sides" response to Charlotesville, blames "alt-left"

 “I think there is blame on both sides.
 And I have no doubt about it, and you don’t have any doubt about it either,” Trump told the media.
 “And if you reported it accurately, you would say it.”

-Charlottesville Police Chief Al Thomas told reporters Monday that many of the weekend confrontations were "mutually engaged attacks" fueled by "mutually combative individuals."
+Charlottesville Police Chief Al Thomas did tell reporters Monday that many of the weekend confrontations were "mutually engaged attacks" fueled by "mutually combative individuals."
 But only one side, as countless observers have noted, included Nazi sympathizers.

 The president also called the suspect who is believed to have driven his car into the group of counter-protesters “a murderer” for the death of 32-year-old Heather Heyer.